Cleaning vs Disinfecting vs Sanitizing – What’s the Difference?

 The safety of the active ingredient in your disinfectant matters — especially if you’re using it around babies, kids, pets, or people with asthma or allergies.
 The most common active ingredients in disinfectant products are:

-• Quaternary ammonium compounds (“quats”): Found in many wipes and sprays, quats have been linked to asthma, skin and eye irritation, reproductive toxicity, and hormone disruption.
-Always use a mask and gloves when using quat-based products, and never use them around children or people with asthma or allergies.
+- Quaternary ammonium compounds (“quats”): Found in many wipes and sprays, quats have been linked to asthma, skin and eye irritation, reproductive toxicity, and hormone disruption.
+Be sure to use a mask and gloves when using quat-based products, and avoid using them around children or people with asthma or allergies.

-• Bleach (sodium hypochlorite): A strong irritant that can trigger asthma and allergies, even in people who haven’t had them before.
-Like with quats, always use a mask and gloves when using any product with bleach.
+- Bleach (sodium hypochlorite): A strong irritant that can trigger asthma and allergies, even in people who haven’t had them before.
+Like with quats, read the label and use a mask and gloves if the label instructions say to.

 These ingredients can pose serious health risks.
 That’s why they come with warnings to wear gloves and masks.
 A safer alternative?
 Force of Nature uses hypochlorous acid as its active antimicrobial ingredient — a powerful germ-killer your own immune system makes — with no toxic fumes or residues.